libertysys/librenms/doc/Installation/Installation-Ubuntu-1604-Apache.md

 ### Configure PHP

-In `/etc/php/7.0/apache2/php.ini` and `/etc/php/7.0/cli/php.ini`, ensure date.timezone is set to your preferred time zone.
+Ensure date.timezone is set in php.ini to your preferred time zone.
 See http://php.net/manual/en/timezones.php for a list of supported timezones.
 Valid examples are: "America/New_York", "Australia/Brisbane", "Etc/UTC".

+    vi /etc/php/7.0/apache2/php.ini
+    vi /etc/php/7.0/cli/php.ini

     a2enmod php7.0
     a2dismod mpm_event